Nemesis (Resident Evil): Promotion and reception

-Nemesis's appearance in Resident Evil 3 Remake has received mixed reviews from critics.
-It has been criticized by fans, who are unhappy with his new look.
-Hirun Cryer of Eurogamer described Nemesis's "large fangs and smooshed nose" as "cartoonish."
-Ben Tyrer of GamesRadar downplayed Nemesis's appearance and stated that "Resident Evil 3's main villain has lost his fear factor," while Andy Kelly of PC Gamer described Nemesis as "giant and terrifying stalker in town."
+On the other hand, Nemesis's appearance in the Resident Evil 3 remake has received mixed reception from critics.
+Hirun Cryer of Eurogamer criticized and described Nemesis's "large fangs and smooshed nose" as "cartoonish".
+Ben Tyrer of GamesRadar downplayed Nemesis's appearance and stated that "Resident Evil 3's main villain has lost his fear factor," while Andy Kelly of PC Gamer described Nemesis as "giant and terrifying stalker in town".
 Kirk McKeand of VG247 explained that Nemesis is only active in a small portion of the game, and that he is primarily featured in scripted sequences or boss fights.
-This led some critics to believe that he was underused and that a lot of his potential was wasted.
+This led some critics to believe that he was underused and that a lot of his potential was wasted, with Electronic Gaming Monthly's Mollie Patterson stating "[if] you were hoping for him to dial up the danger, you may feel some disappointment."
+Red Bull called Nemesis in the remake one of the scariest video game villains of all time, stating "You cannot kill him, you cannot stop him.
+At best you can run away and even that isn't always effective", and noting that this aspect was enhanced by his increased mobility options in the remake.